×

 Open app

 Did you know – it is illegal to ride your bicycle through public swimming pools in California?
 So, if you have any plans to perform a miracle, hold on!
-Are you going “Wait, what?!” right now?
 There’s plenty more where that came from – check out these wacky California driving laws that’ll make you laugh and think.

 The sunshine state of California has got it all!
-Beautiful coastline, Hollywood stars, liberal politics, pioneers and innovators, incredible state parks – and just a dash of super weird laws.
+Beautiful coastline, Hollywood stars, pioneers and innovators, incredible state parks – and just a dash of super weird laws.
 These are only technically laws, rarely enforced, but perfect for a good laugh.
-Some of them are just old laws stuck in the books.
-Others are batshit crazy – it makes you wonder what’s the story behind it is in the first place.
+Some of them are just old rules stuck in the books.
+Others are batshit crazy –makes you wonder who or what led to the bizarre rule.

 Weird California driving laws